Robertfarb/whiteboarding-curriculum/tutorials/simple-rails-app/README.md

 8. Once we have all of the information we need, we create or update the user in our database, storing their `access_token` and `refresh_token` along with any other information we need.
 9. Our app can now make requests to Google's server on behalf of the user.

-In our AuthController, let's start by setting up the request to obtain the access code.
+In our `AuthController`, let's start by setting up the request to obtain the access code.

 Because we will want to manage a user's calendar and name in the future, we need to add the correct scopes.
 Let's require the `calendar_v3` module.